Links on Android Authority may earn us a commission. Learn more.

-A Google account gives you access to all of Google’s services, including Gmail, YouTube, Google+, Drive, and more.
+A Google account grants you access to everything that Google has to offer, including Gmail, YouTube, Drive, and more.
 But what if you’ve had enough and want out?
-Can you delete Gmail account information?
-Yep, you can absolutely delete Gmail account info forever.
+Can you delete a Google account permanently?
+Yes, you can absolutely can and it takes just a few minutes.

-Before you go shutting things down, keep in mind there’s a lot of data you’ll be losing if you delete your Google account.
-That’s not to say you shouldn’t do it.
-Maybe you have a secondary account that you don’t use anymore, or have some other reason to do hit the kill switch.
-If you do want to delete your Google account permanently, it is quite easy to do.
-Let’s take a look.
+Before you go rushing through the steps, keep in mind there’s a lot of data you’ll be losing forever if you go down this path.
+Google automatically deactivates accounts after 180 days, so you could just let the account go dormant.
+Of course, we’re not trying to talk you out of it.
+Maybe you have a secondary account you don’t use anymore, or have some other reason to hit the kill switch.
+If you want to delete your Google account permanently, it’s quite easy to do, and here’s how.

-- All Google services, such as Gmail, Drive, Calendar, and more, along with any data associated with these accounts, such as emails, photos, notes and more.
+- All Google services, such as Gmail, Drive, Calendar, and more, along with any data associated with these accounts, such as emails, photos, and notes.

-- Information that is saved with Chrome, including access to any free or paid Chrome apps and extensions.
+- Information that’s saved with Chrome, including access to any free or paid Chrome apps and extensions.

-- If you use an Android smartphone, you will also lose access to any contacts linked to this account, as well as any data that is backed up using Android Backup services.
+- If you use an Android smartphone, you’ll also lose access to any contacts linked to this account, as well as any data that’s backed up using Android Backup services.

-- Finally, you will also lose the username permanently.
-You will not be able to sign up using the same username after you delete the account.
+- Finally, you’ll also lose the username permanently.
+You won’t be able to sign up using the same username after you delete the account.

-If you have used your Google account for a while, you’ll probably have some important data that needs saving, such as emails, notes, photos, and other information.
-If there isn’t a lot, you can download them individually, but Google provides a simple way to backup all your data.
+If you’ve had your Google account for a while, you’ll probably have some important data that needs saving, such as emails, notes, and photos.
+If there isn’t much, you can download it individually, but Google provides a simple way to backup all your data.

 - Open your Google account settings by going to accounts.google.com.